tomsWebConsulting/twcsl/v7.1/Bookmarklet/Pages Panel Expand All/README.md

 ### Synopsis

-Expand all pages in the pages panel.
+Expand all pages in the Pages panel.

 ### Version